User-defined Functions in C#: Full Explanation

-User-defined functions in C# allow you to encapsulate a block of code into a reusable entity that can be called and executed multiple times.
-Functions help in modularizing your code, improving code readability, and promoting code reuse.
-Here's a comprehensive explanation of User-defined functions in C#:
+In C#, user-defined functions allow you to encapsulate a block of code into a reusable entity that can be executed multiple times.
+Functions help modularize your code, improve readability, and promote code reuse.
+In this blog post, we'll provide a full explanation of user-defined functions in C#.

 returnType FunctionName(parameter1, parameter2, ...)